dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 For the purposes of span safety rules, such an `[UnscopedRef] out` is considered simply a `ref`.
 Similar to how `in` is considered `ref` for lifetime purposes.

-The `[UnscopedRef]` annotation will be disallowed on `init` members and constructors.
+The `[UnscopedRef]` annotation will be disallowed on `init` members and constructors inside `struct`.
 Those members are already special with respect to `ref` semantics as they view `readonly` members as mutable.
 This means taking `ref` to those members appears as a simple `ref`, not `ref readonly`.
 This is allowed within the boundary of constructors and `init`.
 Allowing `[UnscopedRef]` would permit such a `ref` to incorrectly escape outside the constructor and permit mutation after `readonly` semantics had taken place.

 The attribute type will have the following definition: